hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

 # 24_2_12
 ### SP24 | Nyx: Detecting Exploitable Front-Running Vulnerabilities in Smart Contracts
-* Motivation: The author concentrates on detecting exploit front-running vulnerabilities of smart contract.
+* Motivation: The author concentrates on detecting exploit front-running vulnerabilities of smart contracts.
 * Background: Front-running vulnerabilities represent that malicious users leverage prior knowledge of upcoming transactions to execute attack transactions in advance and make profits.
 * Prior work: The prior work only detects one single function that caused false positives.
 * Idea: The author detects a pair of functions to check whether the contract has the flaw.
 * Challenge: The large search space hinders the detection
 * Solution: The author formulas some patterns to prune the space.
 * Approach: The author develops the Nyx to achieve their idea.
 Nyx first transforms the contract to Slither IR, and generates a system dependency graph (SDG).
-Then Nyx filters the function pairs, and leverages the z3 SMT to detect front-running flaw.
+Then Nyx filters the function pairs and leverages the z3 SMT to detect front-running flaws.
 * Evaluation: Nyx unveils the four 0-day flaws.

 # 24_2_11
 ### ISSTA23 | DeFiTainter: Detecting Price Manipulation Vulnerabilities in DeFi Protocols
-* Motivation: The author focuses on detecting the price manipulation flaws in smart contract.
+* Motivation: The author focuses on detecting the price manipulation flaws in smart contracts.
 * Idea: The author uses the dataflow analysis to restore the intra-contract and inter-contract call graph.
 * Design: The author first restores the call graph by dataflow analysis, then adopts the flaws pattern and taint analysis to check the flaws.
 * Implement: The author develops the DeFiTainter to achieve their idea.
 They use GigahorseIR and Datalog to conduct taint analysis